-Regrets: John Cumber
+Regrets: John Cumbler

 4:00 - Business Meeting & Conservation Agent's Report

-Mark Borreli – sediment movement on the beaches.
-He distributed literature identifying the sand movement from Provincetown to Great Island and stated the data is derived from historical data and current data which identifies erosion and the changes of the shorelines.
+Mark Borrelli – sediment movement along shorelines.
+He distributed literature identifying sand movement from Provincetown to Great Island derived from historical and recent surveys.
 There is a net loss of sand on the beach and a net gain further out.
-Putting sand in “nodal” locations is the best place to replace sand but the worst because it moves north.
-There was discussion regarding the amount of sand for renourishment.
-Mark stated the gut will not breach due to the height of the dune and the low level of water.
+The study identified “nodes” along the ocean and bay shores from which sand moves either north or south.
+Because these nodal areas are always sources of sand for the shore on either side, they are ideal locations for beach nourishment, and the worst places to block the retreat of the coastal bank.
+There was discussion regarding the amount and timing of sand for beach renourishment.
+Mark stated an inlet will not form at The Gut due to the height of the dune and the low level of water.

 Mail / Discussion

 Agent Greenberg-Lemos stated she had a discussion with Joe Powers, Town Clerk, regarding quorums.
-The commission must have 4 members voting to pass.
+The Commission must have 4 members voting to pass, and four votes to deny, an application.

-Barbara Brennessel is attending “Managing Buffer Zone in MA” on Dec.
+Barbara Brennessel is attending “Managing Buffer Zones in MA” on Dec.
 1.

-Temporary structures on ponds; Piers and Docks: Barbara Brennessel stated she has issues with floating docks / rafts / structures that are anchored and get moved around in the ponds.
-The Harbor Master controls floats / rafts.
-Because the ponds are town / federally owned, and public land, what regulations can the commission be in control of.
-If there are adverse effects on the bottom of the ponds and resources, the commission has a concern.
-Agent Greenberg-Lemos will contact DEP.
-Letters will be sent to property owners with contact information of the office to report seeing temporary structures such as tents, etc. on resources.
-Additional mailing regarding environmental protection information could be sent to home owners.
-Agent Greenberg-Lemos will put the prior brochure in the mail box at the office for Commissioners to pick up and review..
+Temporary structures on ponds; Piers and Docks: Barbara Brennessel believes that docks and especially rafts in the ponds damage pond bottoms and vegetation. .
+The Harbor Master has the authority to permit floats / rafts.
+Because the great ponds (> 10 acres) are publicly owned, private piers and rafts must be permitted.
+Agent Greenberg-Lemos will contact DEP-Lakeville (Mahala and Hill) for assistance.
+In addition, letters will be sent to property owners regarding the need to prevent damage by temporary structures, e.g. tents, lawn furniture, etc., on pond and wetland shorelines.
+Additional environmental protection information could be sent to home owners.
+Agent Greenberg-Lemos will put the prior brochure in the mail box at the office for Commissioners to pick up and review.

 Jurisdictional Opinion: